DOLPHIN

 How many people can you take in your retreats?

-to limit the numbers.
-Our average number of participants is about
+We can take up to twelve participants.
+Our average number of participants

-rare.)
+very rare.)

 8)